wso2/docs-is/en/docs/concepts/authorization/device-flow-grant.md

 ## Recommended use

-This is an OAuth 2.0 extension that enables OAuth clients to request user authorization from applications on,
+This is an OAuth 2.0 extension that enables OAuth clients to request user authorization from applications on:

-- Input constrained devices
+- Input-constrained devices
 - Devices without a browser

 Such devices include smart TVs, printers and play-stations.
 This authorization flow is defined as the “device flow”.